-Registered securities broker-dealers are subject to the SEC's record-keeping and confirmation rules for securities transactions and to the uniform net capital rule.
+Registered securities broker-dealers are subject to the SEC's recordkeeping and confirmation rules for securities transactions and to the uniform net capital rule.
 Registered broker-dealers are also subject to FINRA's Rules of Fair Practice and professional qualification rules for individuals associated with securities firms.
 Registered broker-dealers are required to obtain insurance coverage from the Securities Investor Protection Corporation (SIPC) on customers' assets.
-The SIPC protects clients' assets up to certain limits in the event of a broker-dealer's failure.
+The SIPC protects customers' assets up to certain limits in the event of a broker-dealer's failure.
 The SEC and FINRA have issued rules that address networking arrangements between broker-dealers and financial institutions.
-These rules include the SEC's Rule 701 (Regulation R), which was issued jointly with the FRB (12 CFR 218 (Regulation R)), "Exceptions for Banks From the Definition of Broker in the Securities Exchange Act of 1934), and FINRA Rule 3160.
+These rules include the SEC's Rule 701 (Regulation R), which was issued jointly with the FRB (12 CFR 218, "Exceptions for Banks From the Definition of Broker in the Securities Exchange Act of 1934"), and FINRA Rule 3160.
 For more information, refer to the "Asset Management" booklet of the Comptroller's Handbook.

-Banks' RNDIP sales programs that involve dual employees of the banks and broker-dealers may be subject to FINRA Rule 3040 regarding the private securities transactions of an associated person.
-Dual employee arrangements may also be covered by FINRA Member Notice 94-44, which clarifies the applicability of article III, section 40 of the Rules of Fair Practice to investment advisory activities of registered representatives.
+Banks' RNDIP sales programs that involve dual employees of the banks and broker-dealers may be subject to FINRA Rule 3280 regarding the private securities transactions of an associated person.
+Dual employee arrangements may also be covered by FINRA Member Notice 94-44, which clarifies the applicability of article III, section 40, of the Rules of Fair Practice to investment advisory activities of registered representatives.

-Federal and StateInsurance Laws and Regulations
+Federal and State Insurance Laws and Regulations

-Both federal and stateness may govern a bank's insurance activities.
-For a discussion of bank permissible insurance-relited activities, refer to the "Insurance Activities" booklet of the Comptroller's Handboon.
-State insurance regulators are the primary regulator of bank insurance activities licented by the states.
+Federal and state laws may govern a bank's insurance activities.
+For a discussion of bank permissible insurance-related activities, refer to the "Insurance Activities" booklet of the Comptroller's Handbook.
+State insurance regulators are the primary regulator of bank insurance activities licensed by the states.